 The flight is expensive but memorable.
 You climb aboard a cute, no-frills Hawker seaplane: a small plane that rests on pontoons, and takes off and lands in the water.

 The plane is compact but not cramped.
-You buckle yourself in and put on noise-cancelling headphones to drown out the din of the engines and propeller.
+You buckle yourself in and put on noise-canceling headphones to drown out the din of the engines and propeller.
 Then, most passengers press their face to the window and keep it there.

 The sights are astounding: emerald islands, turquoise seas, azure sky.
 You're high up enough to see the ravishing contours of coral reefs and close enough to watch the progress of boats.
 Aah, you think, this is the way to see the South Pacific.
 Flying on a seaplane is something every luxury traveler should try.